uw-pchem/uwpchem461/README.md

 procedure is demonstrated in the jupyter notebook called "Demo.ipynb".

 ## Tutorials
-The jupyter notebook called "tutorial.ipynb" provides instructions on importing a package, manipulating a data, plotting a data, fitting a data, calculating and plotting associated error bars based on the estimated errors of a fit, and importing the `uwpchem` package and its modules `Opener` and `Analyse`.
+In the folder named tutoiral, the jupyter notebook "tutorial.ipynb" provides instructions on importing a package, manipulating a data, plotting a data, fitting a data, calculating and plotting associated error bars based on the estimated errors of a fit.

+The tutorial's notebook gives instructions on how to import the `uwpchem` package and its modules `Opener` and `Analyse`, and how to use the associated methods in the modules: `getdata()` for reading the data; `getbase()` for interpolating a baseline (for baseline correction) on the IR spectrum; `caloexp()` for fitting the data from the calorimeter; and `rst()` for fitting the data of the phase-diagram of an azeotrope.

-Further instructions on importing the `uwpchem` package and its modules `Opener` and `Analyse` are given in the jupyter notebook called "Demo.ipynb".
+# Further instructions on importing the `uwpchem` package and its modules
+# `Opener` and `Analyse` are given in the jupyter notebook called "Demo.ipynb".
-This notebook also demonstrate how to use the associated methods in the
+# This notebook also demonstrate how to use the associated methods in the
-modules: `getdata()` for reading the data; `getbase()` for interpolating a baseline for baseline correction on the IR spectrum; `caloexp()` for fitting the data from the calorimetry; and `rst()` for fitting the data from the phase-diagram of azeotropes.
+# modules: `getdata()` for reading the data; `getbase()` for interpolating a
+# baseline for baseline correction on the IR spectrum; `caloexp()` for fitting
+# the data from the calorimetry; and `rst()` for fitting the data from the
+# phase-diagram of azeotropes.

 <!---
 ## Outline for Chem461 Winter Quarter